hbctraining/scRNA-seq_online/lessons/pseudobulk_DESeq2_scrnaseq.md

   * Dendritic cells
   * Megakaryocytes

-> _**NOTE:** We had identified a few additional cell types during our single-cell workflow, but we will be moving forward with this version dataset and the cell types that were identified as part of this analysis._
+> _**NOTE:** We had identified a few additional cell types during our single-cell workflow, but we will be moving forward with this version of the dataset and the cell types that were identified as part of this analysis._

 ## Setting up the R environment

 To prepare for differential expression analysis, we need to set up the project and directory structure, load the necessary libraries and bring in the **raw count** single-cell RNA-seq gene expression data.

 Open up RStudio and create a new R project entitled `DE_analysis_scrnaseq`.
 Then, create the following directories: